Creativity (religion): Racial socialism

 The Southern Poverty Law Center classifies Creativity as a neo-Nazi ideology.
-According to Klassen, Creativity was not a rehash of Nazism, listing eight differences between the political ideologies as evidence of this.
+According to Klassen, Creativity is not a rehash of Nazism; as evidence of this fact, he listed eight differences which exist between the two political ideologies.
 He adopted the phrase "racial socialism" to describe his political ideology.
 Klassen was critical of democracy and advocated meritocracy, believing that effective leaders should rule.
 Under racial socialism, "whites would work together toward common goals but without the massive economic planning in the style of the Soviet Gosplan".
 He supported a limited market economy, believing that social and economic activities should be in the best interests of white people.
 Klassen criticized "leftist proclivities" to recruit from the white working class: "All [white] members of the national or racial community ... had an important role to play."

 Klassen urged members of Creativity to "work feverishly and aggressively to organize politically, to distribute literature on behalf of the White Race, to promote and foster White solidarity, and to get control of the government and the political machinery of the state by legal means if possible.
 If this is not possible by legal means, then we must resort to the same means as our forefathers used two hundred years ago to defend their liberty, their property, their homes and their families."